-- (1) The Deputy Governor or the Deputy Governors, as the case may be, shall be appointed for a term of five years and may be re-appointed for a further term or terms, each up to five years. - (2) Subject to the Salaries and Conditions Monitoring Committee Act 1988 the conditions of engagement of a Deputy Governor, including remuneration, shall be determined by the Governor. - (3) No condition of engagement shall have effect if it is inconsistent with any provision of this Act.
+(1) The Deputy Governor or the Deputy Governors, as the case may be, shall be appointed for a term of four years and may be re-appointed for a maximum of two terms, each up to four years.
+Any existing appointments will need to be re-appointed consistent with Section 19.

+(2) Subject to the Salaries and Conditions Monitoring Committee Act 1988 the conditions of engagement of a Deputy Governor, including remuneration, shall be determined by the Governor.

+(3) No condition of engagement shall have effect if it is inconsistent with any provision of this Act.